Popcorn Machine Popping Instructions

-- Before using the unit, please check carefully if voltage (120V – 60 Hz ) is suitable to your home.
+- Before using the unit, please check carefully if the voltage (120V – 60 Hz ) is suitable for your home.

 - Turn all switches on.

-- For first batch only, let kettle warm up for about 4 minutes.
+- For the first batch only, let kettle warm up for about 4 minutes.

-- Load pre-measured oil into kettle.
-If oil is solid, let oil warm in kettle for a minute or two.
+- Load pre-measured oil into the kettle.
+If oil is solid, let the oil warm in the kettle for a minute or two.

-- Add premeasured corn into kettle.
+- Add premeasured corn into the kettle.
 Close lid and allow to pop.

-- Popcorn will start to open kettle lid and fall into bottom of machine.
+- Popcorn will start to open kettle lid and fall into the bottom of the machine.

 - Listen for popping sound to stop